Sauna Ventilation

 Clearing Exhaust In/Near Ceiling? – (Maybe) Include a clearing exhaust in or near the ceiling opposite from the heater and supply air.
 After the day is done this exhaust can be opened (with the heater still heating) with the blower running for about 15 minutes to clear the sauna of accumulated moisture which will help with keeping mold and bacteria at bay.
 HOWEVER, I’m not sure that this extra vent is necessary.
 If you have a supply vent over the heater and mechanical exhaust on the opposite side below the foot bench then when you’re done with your sauna for the day you may be able to simply leave it going (heat and ventilation) for 15-30 minutes and get the same result.
 It should effectively exhaust excess moisture and, assuming at least 55°c at the foot bench, kill most bacteria and mold.
 This needs more study.

-Update: With the upper exhaust vent it takes about 1.5 – 2 hrs for our sauna to return to normal humidity after the days’ session is done.
+Update: With the upper exhaust vent it takes about 1 – 2 hrs, depending on outside temp/humidity, for our sauna to return to normal humidity after the days’ session is done.
 Without the upper vent and using only the exhaust vent below the foot bench it takes about 2-3 hrs.
 From an energy cost standpoint it costs about $0.01 (1 cent) to run the blower for that extra time.
 Easy decision for me.
 Note that with either, if you will not be using your sauna for a while, it’d be a good idea to keep it at temp (foot bench at least 55-65°c) for at least a couple of hrs (or heat it up the next day) until the humidity has fallen so that the heat can kill any latent bacteria and mold that might want to settle in while it’s not in use.

 Duct Size/Design – The smaller the duct the more noise from airflow (and the more static pressure) so somewhat larger is generally better.
 Round duct is more efficient than rectangular so always upsize rectangular duct.
 Here are a couple of charts for duct sizing for passive ventilation.
 Face is the total vent opening in square inches.